Unsure which assessment you should take? Click here for guidance.

-- Scoring is cumulative and based on an overall passing standard
+- Scoring is based on meeting the annual passing standard a set number of times

 - Claim 7.5 CME credits* for every year of successful Quarterly Questions participation.

 Each year, a psychometrically-validated standard setting method will be used to determine the passing standard (cut score) for that year's knowledge-based questions (article questions are scored separately).
 The passing standards may be different each year to account for differences in difficulty in the questions.
 To successfully complete Quarterly Questions, a diplomate must score at or above the average passing standard for five years (200 non-article based questions.
-Diplomates whose certificates expire prior to 2020 complete 150 questions).
-However, poor performance in one year can be offset by exceptional performance the next year.
+Diplomates whose certificates expire prior to 2020 complete 150 questions or meet the standard for three years.)
 The passing standard for the 2018 Quarterly Questions is 60% correct.

 The 2017 Participation Incentive

 To encourage early adoption and participation in Quarterly Questions, the ABO is offering all 2018 DOCK Examination test-takers the opportunity to substitute meaningful engagement in the 2017 Quarterly Questions activity for the core module of the DOCK.
 The 2017 questions will remain accessible throughout 2018.
 To meet the meaningful engagement requirements: